sccn/sccn.github.io/tutorials/misc/Exporting_Data.md

 If you want more control over export options, you should use the command-line version of the [pop_expevents.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_expevents.m) function.
 An alternative function, [eeg_eventtable.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_expevents.m), has additional options for exporting events.

+Exporting output and STUDY results
+---

+The [scripting tutorial section](tutorials/11_Scripting/command_line_study_functions.md) describes solutions for exporting any results to a text or Excel file for subsequent processing in SPSS, Statistica, Stata, R, SAS, and Excell.